International Jazz Day

 Students of any age will learn tips and engage in activities directed by James to develop their composition skills and understanding of what makes a great melody.

-Resources - James Morrison International, Jazz Day videos, Vocal Ease MORE Modules 1 and 2, classroom percussion instruments, melodic instruments, recording device.
+James Morrison International Jazz Day videos, classroom percussion instruments, melodic instruments, recording device.